synopsys-sig/synopsys-action/README.md

-# Synopsys Action
+# DEPRECATED: Synopsys Action
-This plugin in no longer supported and has been deprecated.
-It is recommended that you install or migrate to the newer supported version.
+This plugin has been deprecated and  in no longer supported.
+It is recommended that you install or migrate to the newer supported version https://github.com/marketplace/actions/black-duck-security-scan.

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/synopsys-sig/synopsys-action?color=blue&label=Latest%20Version&sort=semver)